Jsparrow/jsparrow.github.io/docs/rules/remove-unused-fields.md

 description:
-    Finds and remove fields that are never used actively.
+    Finds and removes fields that are never used actively.
 tags: ["Java 1.1", "Readability", "Coding Conventions"]
 ---